matt-wright2001/Pixie-Net-Nuclear-Spectroscopy-Lab/Raw-Data-Processing/README.md

 4. Execute the compiled program with your input .dat file as an argument:

-$ ./rootConvertPixieNet input.dat
+$ ./rootConvertPixieNet PixieNetOutput.dat

 The program will process the input file, convert the data into a ROOT TTree format, and save the output in a .root file with the same name as the input file.
+In this case, that would be PixieNetOutput.root

 ## Output
 Upon successful execution, the `rootConvertPixieNet` tool will generate a .root file containing a TTree with the following branches: